hersharan/react-weather-location/README.md

     for the week.
     On the right you have to call Google Maps API to show the location on the map and pin it."

-Install :
+#Install :

 npm install

-Run :

-to build  :
+#Run to build  :

 npm run build

-to use as dev with server :
+#To use as dev with server :

 npm run dev-run

+#node version : v6.x
+#npm version : 3.10